 Remember, your sense of smell is tied into memory more than the other senses.
 This evolutionary vestige can be used to create a more positive and memorable brand experience.
-For instance, most people like tea.
+For instance, many people like tea.
 So you could strategically place tea in images in your website, like in landing pages for webinars.
 And at events, you could bring tea with your logo on it or even serve tea.

 Download Our Free eBook: Content Management for the Modern Creative Team and Learn How to Boost Your Brand Experience